gisaacsotelo/gisaacsotelo.github.io/0-temp/4S/Sprint-4.md

     Growth Mindset is the state when you have embraced that you are able to improve tour brain capabilities by hard work, study and practice, insted aof being on a fixed minset of I am as smart as I was born and my habilities are limited by this.

+    It is important since we need to believe we are able to do something in order to do it, knowing that we can still imrpove and lear removes that mind limiter we tend to put on ourselves.

   - In this exploration, did anything surprise you?
 Change for you?

     Not personally, I have always been taught this way I suppose, just never actually investigated about it, but always believed that I am able to improve and to deteroriate as well.